-The Mountain Zorros is a club for our students who have gained independence in the woods while also building their teamwork skills to work as a pack.
-These students gain more responsibility and learn more advanced survival skills.
+The Mountain Zorros is a group for our students who have gained independence in the woods and built their teamwork skills and ability to work as a pack.
+These students have more responsibility and freedom in the woods and learn more advanced sur-thrival skills while beginning to develop leadership skills and further cultivating interpersonal skills.
 Our older Zorros are also eligible to start medic training and obtain their Wilderness First Aid certifications.
-This is the last step in the progression of becoming a Mountain Jaguare.

-Please note: Ms. T and Jen will determine which students will advance to Mountain Jaguares based on experience and level of personal and pack responsibility.
+Please note: Ms. T and Jen will determine which students will advance to from Mountain Zorros to Mountain Jaguares based on experience and level of personal and pack responsibility.

 Fall 2019 Semester: